driekus77/VueWorkshopOnline/readme.md

 The workshop documentation is based on the following CodeSandbox template: [Ctrl + Click to open sandbox in new tab](https://codesandbox.io/s/github/mrwatts/Vue-Workshop-Start)

+If you get stuck, you may look at an example: [Ctrl + Click to open example in new tab] (https://codesandbox.io/s/github/mrwatts/Vue-Workshop-Example)

 Please open the template and start working from there.